Master of Arts in Special Education

 Students pursuing the MA in Special Education may choose one of the following Interest Areas:

-The program prepares individuals to provide quality early intervention and early childhood special education to young children, birth to 5, who are at risk or have been diagnosed with disabilities.
+The program prepares individuals to provide quality early intervention and early childhood special education to young children, birth through kindergarten, who have been diagnosed with disabilities.
 Emphasis is placed on providing culturally competent, family-centered services through an interdisciplinary approach.
-Coursework and field experiences provide opportunities to use evidence-based and developmentally appropriate practices within inclusive infant/toddler and preschool settings.
+Coursework and field experiences provide opportunities to use evidence-based and developmentally appropriate practices within inclusive infant/toddler and preschool settings/transitional kindergarten/kindergarten.
 Graduates of our program pursue a variety of jobs including teaching, early intervention, program administration, and non-profit work.
-We are currently pleased to offer opportunities for tuition stipends as part of a federally funded grant program entitled CIRCLE.
-More information about the program and funding opportunities can be found on the ECSE website.

 The program prepares individuals seeking teacher certification to work with students who have moderate support needs, including learning disabilities, English language learners with language/learning disabilities, emotional disturbances, speech and language disabilities, autism, visual or auditory processing difficulties, and mild intellectual disabilities.
 The Mild to Moderate Support Needs program provides instruction and applied experiences in legal issues, psychoeducational assessment, data-based decision making, instructional programming, behavior management, and collaboration and co-teaching among general and special educators.
 Credential candidates learn to develop close relationships with students and apply specialized techniques in numerous educational settings.